- Patient & Visitor Information

 5. Implement a Screening Tool to Assess for Substance Abuse, Depression and Domestic Violence Among Pregnant Women

 Forty-Two hospitals in South Carolina that deliver babies have signed a pledge to end the practice of elective deliveries prior to 39 weeks for Medicaid participants.
 Early elective deliveries, including cesarean sections prior to 39 weeks account for approximately 13% of all South Carolina births.
 SCDHHS and BlueCross BlueShield of South Caolrina have announced that they will no longer provide coverage for deliveries that occur due to non-medical reasons starting January 1, 2013.
 SCDHHS and BlueCross account for 85% of all births in the state.

-For more information visit: http://www.scdhhs.gov/service/south-carolina-birth-outcomes-initiative
+For more information, or to access BOI archived webinars, visit: http://www.scdhhs.gov/service/south-carolina-birth-outcomes-initiative

 National Perinatal Association Late Preterm Infant Guidelines